vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ### Chat

-The `summary` can also contain a conversation from Vectara Chat which includes a `conversationId`.
+The `summary` within the query can also contain a conversation from [Vectara Chat](/docs/api-reference/chat-apis/chat-apis-overview) which includes a `conversationId`.
+You enable Vectara Chat by setting value `store` value to `true`.

 ```json
  chat": {